 PF 815 Marital Therapy.
 This course is designed to provide an overview of the primary approaches to marriage/couple treatment.
 The course addresses theories of marriage interaction and two approaches to clinical treatment with couples.
 Assessment and treatment issues regarding domestic violence are discussed.

 Marriage and Family Department Faculty

 - Cameron Lee, Professor of Family Studies

-- Terry D. Hargrave, Professor of Marital and Family Therapy
+- Terry D. Hargrave, Evelyn and Frank Freed Professor of Marriage and Family Therapy

-- Lisseth Rojas-Flores, Associate Professor of Marital and Family Therapy
+- Lisseth Rojas-Flores, Associate Professor of Marriage and Family Therapy

-- Gloria J. Gabler, Assistant Professor of Marital and Family Therapy
+- Gloria J. Gabler, Assistant Professor of Marriage and Family Therapy

-- Miyoung Yoon Hammer, Assistant Professor of Marital and Family Therapy
+- Brie A. Turns, Assistant Professor of Marriage and Family Therapy

 - Migum Gweon, Instructor in Marriage and Family